Castalian Springs Mound Site: Important finds

-Myer also found a cache of over thirty engraved shell gorgets, several of which are now held by the N.M.A.I.
-The most important of the gorgets is carved in what is known as the Eddyville or Braden style, believed to have been associated with the Cahokia polity near Collinsville, Illinois.
-The gorget depicts a warrior figure holding a ceremonial mace in his left hand and severed head in his right.
-The figure also has the Forked Eye Surround Motif, the Bellows apron motif and the Bi-Lobed Arrow Motif, all of which are associated with the S.E.C.C.
+Myer also recovered a cache of more than thirty engraved shell gorgets, several of which are now held by the National Museum of the American Indian.
+One of the most notable examples is carved in the Eddyville or Braden style, a style associated with the Cahokia polity near Collinsville, Illinois.
+The gorget depicts a warrior figure holding a ceremonial mace in one hand and a severed head in the other.
+The figure also bears the Forked Eye Surround, Bellows apron, and Bi-Lobed Arrow motifs associated with the S.E.C.C.
 Falcon dancer.
-Although the design is often shown with the figure upright, holes drilled in the edge of the gorget for its suspension as a neck ornament show it was meant to be seen with the figure oriented sideways, although it is as yet unclear what this may signify.
-Also in the cache were two Cox style and two Nashville I style gorgets.
+Holes drilled along the edge indicate that the ornament was intended to be worn with the figure oriented sideways.
+Also present in the cache were two Cox-style and two Nashville I–style gorgets.

-In 2005 a waterline replacement crew working on the right of way of State Route 25 discovered an intact Cox style gorget carved from a dark gray shale.
-This artifact is one of a very few Cox style motifs utilized on a material other than marine shell.
-The Castalian Springs site is also one of only three sites in Middle Tennessee where ceramic sherds of a type known as Angel negative painted have been found.
-This type of Mississippian culture pottery is typically associated with Angel phase sites along the Ohio River.
+In 2005 a waterline replacement crew working along the right-of-way of State Route 25 discovered an intact Cox-style gorget carved from dark gray shale.
+This artifact is one of the few examples of a Cox-style motif executed on a material other than marine shell.

+The Castalian Springs site is also one of only three sites in Middle Tennessee where ceramic sherds of the type known as Angel negative painted have been identified.
+This variety of Mississippian culture pottery is typically associated with Angel phase sites along the Ohio River.